bing-u/bing-u/README.md

-turing rolls over in his grave at the thought of me
+i can hear turing rolling in his grave

 <!---
 bing-1/bing-1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.